sklarow/dividends-report-tool/README.md

 - [ ] Multiple portfolio support
 - [ ] Dividend yield calculations
 - [ ] Performance metrics (IRR, CAGR)

+## ⚠️ Disclaimer

+**Disclaimer:** This is an independent project made by [Allan Sklarow](https://linkedin.com/in/sklarow) and is not affiliated with or endorsed by Trading 212.
+Your files remain private: all processing is done locally in your browser, and no data is saved or transmitted.
+[View the source code on GitHub](https://github.com/sklarow/dividends-report-tool)

 ---